 The Higgs mass parameter $M_{\Phi }$ can be exponentially suppressed as the following

-where we can have two approaches or interpretations.
-If we regard ${ g }^{\mu\nu}$ as the physical metric, the Planck (mass) scale emerges dynamically by the spontaneous symmetry breaking of the dilaton symmetry as ${ M }_{\rm pl}\simeq M { e }^{ { v }_{ \chi } /\eta }$.
-We can solve the large hierarchy problem by assuming $\Lambda^{1/4}_{\rm b} \simeq M_{\Phi }\simeq M \simeq M_{\rm EW}$ where $M_{\rm EW}$ express the electroweak scale.
-On the other hand, if we consider the rescaling metric $\overline{ g }^{\mu\nu}$ to be physical, the Higgs mass parameter $M_{\Phi }$ of the fundamental extended gravity theory can be suppressed in the physical (rescaled) frame.
-This approach is almost identical to the famous Randall-Sundrum model and the simplest possibility of gravitational relaxations although the quantum gravity effects might appear above the electroweak scale~\cite{Lin:2014mua}.

-In these models, the dimensional parameters like the Higgs boson mass, or even the cosmological constant are screened off from the fundamental cut-off scale.
+where we can have two approaches and interpretations.
+If we regard ${ g }^{\mu\nu}$ as the physical metric, the Planck-mass scale emerges dynamically by the spontaneous symmetry breaking of the dilaton symmetry as ${ M }_{\rm pl}\simeq M_{ \rm UV} { e }^{ { v }_{ \chi } /\eta }$.
+We can solve the large hierarchy problem by assuming $\Lambda^{1/4}_{\rm b} \simeq M_{\Phi } \simeq M_{ \rm UV} \simeq M_{\rm EW}$ where $M_{\rm EW}$ express the electroweak scale.
+On the other hand, we can regard $\overline{ g }^{\mu\nu}$ as the physical metric and set $M_{\rm EW }\simeq { M }_{\rm pl} { e }^{ -{ v }_{ \chi } /\eta }$.
+This approach resembles the Randall-Sundrum model and the simplest possibility of gravitational relaxations although the quantum gravity effects might appear above the electroweak scale~\cite{Lin:2014mua}.
+In these models, the dimensional parameters like the Higgs boson mass, or even the cosmological constant are screened off from the cut-off scale.
 However, we can not solve both the electroweak hierarchy problem and the cosmological constant problem at once.
 After all we encounter the fine-tuning problem between the TeV scale and the dark energy although the physical cosmological constant to be $\Lambda^{1/4} \simeq \Omega^{-1}\left(\chi\right)\Lambda^{1/4}_{\rm b} \simeq M_{\rm EW}$ might be more or less relaxed.
-Thus, we must require anther relaxation mechanism for the cosmological constant.
+Thus, we must require another relaxation mechanism for the cosmological constant.